Knowing how to raise capital efficiently is a daunting task. Sploda is here to help!

 Your “Pitch Deck”

 This is perhaps the biggest single turn-off for investors.
 Get your valuation wrong and investors will not only dismiss you immediately, they likely won’t be interested if you change it later.
 Many things can affect valuation, not the least of which is the experience of the founder(s) or leadership team.
-If you have a track record of building successful companies, you are more likely to attract investors at a higher valuation than leaders without a track record of building successful businesses.
+If you have a track record of building successful companies, you are more likely to attract investors at a higher valuation than leaders without a track record.
 Don’t be greedy.
 Don’t think “I’ll set it high so they can negotiate it down”.
-It’s like selling your car – if you ask a price that is way over market, no one is going to call you, no matter how many bells and whistles it has.
+It’s like selling your car – if you set a price that is way over market, no one is going to call you, no matter how many bells and whistles it has.
 If you are looking at raising capital based on equity, Sploda will do a simple calculation based on your capital “ask” and the percentage of the company you are offering – that valuation goes on the report that investors receive.
 If you don’t know how to value your company, seek help before you try to raise capital.